6 Best MKV Players for Android in 2026: Tested on Phones and TV

 The trade-offs are real, though.
 The app is ad-supported, and ads appear during playback at unpredictable intervals.
 My HEVC test file played back with occasional blocking artifacts that the other players didn't exhibit.
 Subtitle support is limited to a basic on/off toggle with no styling or format variety.

-Who Should Use MKV Video Player on Android
+Who Should Use Zea Player

 5. GOM Media Player